Concordium/concordium.github.io/source/mainnet/net/voting/gc-voting.rst

 Concordium Governance Committee elections are a vital part of decentralization, allowing the Concordium community to make decisions about the blockchain.

-A user with multiple accounts should vote from all accounts for their vote to have maximal weight.
+A user with multiple accounts should vote from all accounts for their vote to have maximum weight.
 If the same account votes multiple times, only the last vote will count.

 Staked CCD, whether it is by validators or delegators, is still held in the user’s wallet, so it counts towards the weight of the vote.
 But shielded CCD cannot be seen by anyone other than the wallet owner, so it cannot be part of the weight.
 And CCD locked in smart contracts cannot be used to vote either.
 Furthermore tokens that are in a custody wallet, e.g., on a centralized exchange, will not count as part of the weight of the token owner, but as part of the weight of the custodian.
 It is thus important for all CCD owners who want to vote (or who don’t want custodians to vote in their name) to transfer all CCD to wallets of their own.